MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/player-data/stats-leaderboards/title-managed/config/live-featured-stats-and-leaderboards.md

 keywords: Xbox Live, Xbox, games, uwp, windows 10, Xbox one, Featured Stats and leaderboards, leaderboards, stats 2017, Partner Center
 ---

-# Configuring Featured Stats and Leaderboards 2017 in Partner Center
+# Portal configuration of title-managed Featured Stats & Leaderboards

 For a game to interact with the stats service, a stat needs to be defined in [Partner Center](https://partner.microsoft.com/dashboard).
 All Featured Stats will show up on the GameHub, which makes it automatically act as a leaderboard.